-If a stakeholder pension is offered through your employer, they will have chosen the pension provider and may also arrange for contributions to be paid from your wages or salary.
+If a stakeholder pension is offered through your employer, it will have chosen the pension provider and might also arrange for contributions to be paid from your wages or salary.

 Their flexibility, low minimum contributions and capped charges can be of particular benefit if you’re self-employed or on a low income.

-You can continue paying into an existing stakeholder pension but you may find you’ll be better off joining your new employer’s scheme, especially if the employer contributes.
+You can continue paying into an existing stakeholder pension but you might find you’ll be better off joining your new employer’s scheme, especially if the employer contributes.

 If you decide to stop paying into a stakeholder pension, you can leave the pension fund to carry on growing, mainly through investment growth, but check to see if there are extra charges for doing this.

 Did you find this guide helpful?